Installing Deck Joists

 Joist-hanger fastener selection

 Use the right fasteners – type and diameter, length and metal.
 Only framing type common nails are permitted to be used.
 Roofing, drywall, concrete and siding nails are not permitted.
 Shank diameter – generally 10d (0.148 in.) is required for joist hangers.
 Don’t use nails with smaller (0.133) diameter like sinkers or box nails .
 Length is important and will be dictated by the manufacturer and location of the nail.
 The face nails driven square into the ledger are generally 1-1/2 in. long.
-The diagonal nails must be at least 2-1/2 in. long but preferably 3 in. long (full 10d) in order to penetrate deep enough into the ledger or rim beam to provide uplift and withdrawal resistance.
+The diagonal nails must be at least 3 in. long (full 10d) in order to penetrate deep enough into the ledger or rim beam to provide the full uplift and gravity load capacities for the hanger.
 And don’t mix metals.
 Galvanized hardware must be installed with galvanized fasteners and stainless steel with stainless fasteners.

 Screws can be used to install joist hangers but they have to be the right structural connector screws.
 Decking screws, drywall screws and wood screws are not permitted.
 Connector screws are relatively new and can be handy especially in hard to access area where it’s hard to swing a hammer or fit a nailer in.
 And since structural connector screws are brand-specific, make sure to use those supplied by the maker of the joist hangers or other metal hardware you are using.